popy2k14/SOAS/README.md

 * Alarm volume increase duration
 * Alarm volume increase
 * Alarm volume increase duration
+* Night mode, which is done by the sun long lat by default.
+Nigh mode automatically switched off will not switch the mode without a Home Assistant automation for instance

 Use Home Assistant to configure these options.